freeCodeCamp/chapter/CONTRIBUTING.md

 [PostgreSQL](https://www.postgresql.org/download) is our database and [TypeORM](https://typeorm.io/) is used to map tables to JS objects.

 ### Schema
-Our [database schema](https://freecodecamp.github.io/chapter/) and [ER Diagram](https://freecodecamp.github.io/chapter/relationships.html) are hosted online on a GitHub pages domain.
+Our [database schema and ER Diagrams are available online](https://opensource.freecodecamp.org/chapter/) using a custom GitHub pages domain using the [SchemaSpy](http://schemaspy.org/) format.

-This is [currently manually generated and updated](https://github.com/freeCodeCamp/chapter/issues/54#issuecomment-799653569) on the _gh-pages_ branch by running [SchemaSpy](http://schemaspy.org/).
+Updates to the _gh-pages_ branch and [online schema](https://opensource.freecodecamp.org/chapter/) are [automatically triggered](https://github.com/freeCodeCamp/chapter/pull/695) by commits to the _main_ branch.

 ### Username and Password
 * Set your specific values in [_.env_](#env-configuration-file).